 Getting Treatment for Burnout

 In my clinical work with women experiencing professional burnout, I’ve seen how burnout impacts every individual differently.
-Accordingly, recovery from burnout looks different for every individual.
+As a result, recovery from burnout looks different for every individual.
 Just like how burnout can set in over the course of many years or just a few weeks, the duration and recovery period for people experiencing burnout can also vary widely.

 For some individuals experiencing burnout, a season of rest and reduced stress can be enough to relieve the symptoms of burnout.
-Most individuals experiencing moderate to intense burnout, however, may need to find ways to change or exit the system in which they burned out (this may mean a job change, negotiating for responsibilities to be delegated, or more support being offered).
+However, most individuals experiencing moderate to intense burnout may need to find ways to change or exit the system in which they burned out.
+(This may mean a job change, negotiating for responsibilities to be delegated, or more support being offered).

-Often, however, relief from the initial cause is not enough to reduce or eliminate the symptoms of burnout.
-For these individuals, medical or psychological treatment of individual symptoms (such as depression, insomnia, or panic attacks) may be needed to fully recover from burnout.
+Often, relief from the initial cause is not enough to reduce or eliminate the symptoms of burnout.
+For these individuals, medical or psychological treatment of individual symptoms (such as depression, insomnia, or panic attacks) may be needed to recover from burnout fully.

 Why Burnout Shouldn’t Be Ignored:

-One complicating factor in burnout treatment that can make recovery slower is the flexibility of brains.
-In psychotherapy and psychology, we are excited about how flexible adult brains are – it means that even adult brains are able to heal and recover in ways that psychiatrists 50 years ago didn’t believe was possible.
+One factor in burnout treatment that can complicate and slow recovery is the flexibility of brains.
+In psychotherapy and psychology, we are excited about how flexible adult brains are.
+It means that even adult brains can heal and recover in ways that psychiatrists 50 years ago didn’t believe was possible.
 However, this flexibility of brains is one good reason to treat burnout ASAP.
 The longer brains remain in a burnout state, the more likely it is that the brain patterns involved in the symptoms of burnout become increasingly ingrained and difficult to recover from.